jfilby/AiTradefiAipcHackathon/README.md

-AiTradeFi is an AI investment research platform.
+AiTradeFi is an AI investment research platform written by Jason Filby.

 Powered by:
 - Google Gemini + Cloud
 - ElevenLabs

 ## DevPost entry